massbitprotocol/massbitroute_gateway/README.md

 # Massbitroute Gateway

-Component using for routeing traffic between all backend providers
+Component using for routing traffic between all backend providers